ufal/npfl129/exam/questions.md

 - Show that the softmax function is invariant towards constant shift.
 [5]

-- Write down an $L^2$-regularized minibatch SGD algorithm for training a $K$-class logistic regression model, including the explicit formulas (i.e., formulas you would to code it in `numpy`) of the loss function and its gradient.
+- Write down an $L^2$-regularized minibatch SGD algorithm for training a $K$-class logistic regression model, including the explicit formulas (i.e., formulas you would use to code it in `numpy`) of the loss function and its gradient.
 [20]

 - Prove that decision regions of a multiclass logistic regression are convex.
 [10]

 - Considering a single-layer MLP with $D$ input neurons, $H$ hidden neurons, $K$ output neurons, hidden activation $f$, and output activation $a$, list its parameters (including their size) and write down how the output is computed.
 [10]

 - List the definitions of frequently used MLP output layer activations (the ones producing parameters of a Bernoulli distribution and a categorical distribution).
-Then write down three commonly used hidden layer activations (sigmoid, tanh, ReLU).
+Then, write down three commonly used hidden layer activations (sigmoid, tanh, ReLU).
 Explain why identity is not a suitable activation for hidden layers.
 [10]

 #### Questions@:, Lecture 5 Questions

-- Considering a single-layer MLP with $D$ input neurons, a ReLU hidden layer with $H$ units and a softmax output layer with $K$ units, write down the explicit formulas (i.e., formulas you would to code it in `numpy`) of the gradient of all the MLP parameters (two weight matrices and two bias vectors), assuming input $\boldsymbol x$, target $t$, and negative log likelihood loss.
+- Considering a single-layer MLP with $D$ input neurons, a ReLU hidden layer with $H$ units, and a softmax output layer with $K$ units, write down the explicit formulas (i.e., formulas you would use to code it in `numpy`) of the gradient of all the MLP parameters (two weight matrices and two bias vectors), assuming input $\boldsymbol x$, target $t$, and negative log likelihood loss.
 [20]

 - Formulate the computation of MLP as a computation graph.
 Explain how such a graph can be used to compute the gradients of the parameters in the back-propagation algorithm.
 [10]